 The Blue Plaque scheme is popular with the public, and local councils might wish to consider implementing such arrangements in their area.
 This is a relatively inexpensive and lasting way of bringing an issue of local (and sometimes national) importance to the public's attention.

-Should Councils wish to move forward this idea, the Blue Plaque scheme used in Loughton is commended as an example of local good practice.
+Should councils wish to move this idea forward, the Blue Plaque scheme used in Loughton is commended as an example of local good practice.

 WAR MEMORIALS